-There are already so many ways that athletes are able to maximize performance, such as 21st century training, supplement and nutrition programs.
+There are already so many ways that athletes can maximize performance, such as 21st-century training, supplement, and nutrition programs.
 They also benefit from modern surgeries such as Tommy John's which allow athletes to recover from injury and enhance their performance.
 Why should medical treatments be denied to patients just because of their occupation?

 How Can We Ensure That These Treatments Are Only Used By Those that Need Them?

-Of course, there are issues which can make the proper use of these potentially performance enhancing medical treatments problematic.
-There has to be a proper system in place which ensures that athletes only use such therapies in case of injury rehabilitation and not simply for performance enhancement.
-Perhaps there could be rules outlined which specifically only allow certain, certified physicians to provide these services, in order to create a culture of transparency.
+Of course, there are issues which can make the proper use of these potential performance-enhancing medical treatments problematic.
+There has to be an appropriate system in place which ensures that athletes only use such therapies in case of injury rehabilitation and not merely for performance enhancement.
+Perhaps there could be rules outlined which specifically only allow specific, certified physicians to provide these services, to create a culture of transparency.

-One of the big problems with the abuse of Performance Enhancing Drugs by athletes today is that there are many physicians and other specialists that are willing to service athletes and other individuals that persist in this gray area, sometimes putting their own careers at risk to provide drugs for performance Enhancement.
-Creating a transparent system that allows patients responsible use of these drugs for certain purposes would increase the risk vs. reward of using these treatments for non-approved purposes.
+One of the big problems with the abuse of Performance Enhancing Drugs by athletes today is that there are many physicians and other specialists that are willing to service athletes and other individuals that persist in this gray area, sometimes putting their careers at risk to provide drugs for Performance Enhancement.
+Creating a transparent system that allows patients responsible use of these drugs for specific purposes would increase the risk vs. reward of using these treatments for non-approved purposes.

 As These Treatments Become More Acceptable, They Will Become More Widespread

 Unfortunately, in spite of the evidence of immense potential benefit, HGH Therapy is currently considered illegal in the United States for Rehab purposes.
-Most athletes are able to circumvent this rule by visiting physicians in countries where these treatments are available legally.
-Fortunately, there are other treatment options available that can be used legally in the United States in spite of the restrictions specific to Human Growth Hormone.
-For example, Sermorelin Acetate is a form of treatment which directly stimulates the production of Human Growth Hormone, and can be prescribed Off-Label as needed at the discretion of a medical professional.
+Most athletes can circumvent this rule by visiting physicians in countries where these treatments are available legally.
+Fortunately, there are other treatment options available that can be lawfully used in the United States in spite of the restrictions specific to Human Growth Hormone.
+For example, Sermorelin Acetate is a form of treatment which directly stimulates the production of Human Growth Hormone and can be prescribed Off-Label as needed at the discretion of a medical professional.